Meekubee/Cyber-Music-Player/README.md

-# TRONxDAFTPUNK MUSIC PLAYER
+# 🎧 TRONxDAFTPUNK MUSIC PLAYER

-*View an exclusive look of Daft Punk sountracks made for the Tron Legacy 2010 film through this re-envisioned cyber punk themed music player!*
+*Experience an exclusive selection of Daft Punk soundtracks composed for the 2010 film **Tron: Legacy** with this re-envisioned cyberpunk-themed music player!*
 Built with **JavaScript**, **CSS**, and **HTML**.

 ---